Our aim is to ensure growth respects our places, is highly sustainable and resilient, and responsive to climate change.

 As such, we are constantly looking at how we can ensure future growth only occurs where it respects our special places, spaces and parkland, and is highly sustainable, resilient and responsive to climate change.

-Our Sustainable Sydney 2030 vision identifies a key goal of nurturing a competitive global Sydney.
+Sustainable Sydney 2030–2050 Continuing the Vision identifies a key goal of nurturing a competitive global Sydney.
 Our aim is to ensure central Sydney maintains its role as Australia’s most productive and attractive city.

 How we can achieve this